Human trafficking in Palau

+In 2021, the Organised Crime noted that the government was making improvements in tackling this crime, but still lacked funding for the care of victims.

+Prosecution (2010)

 The Government of Palau made minimal progress in its anti-human trafficking law enforcement efforts during the reporting period.
 Palau’s Anti-Smuggling and Trafficking Act of 2005 prohibits all forms of trafficking in persons, and prescribes sufficiently stringent penalties for these offenses, ranging from 10 to 50 years’ imprisonment and fines up to $500,000; these are commensurate with penalties prescribed for other serious crimes, such as rape.
 The convictions of four traffickers successfully prosecuted in 2007 were overturned in 2008 and 2009 because the court felt the foreign defendants had been offered insufficient translation services during the trials, and the cases have not yet been re-filed by the government or re-prosecuted, available options under governing Palau laws.
 These convicted traffickers had forced 15 Filipinas and 9 Chinese waitresses into prostitution, subjecting them to food deprivation, confinement, and illegal salary deductions.
 Since winning his appeal, one of the traffickers has re-opened the karaoke bar where he had previously exploited trafficking victims.

 Allegations of labor recruiters, facilitators, and employers importing foreign trafficking victims to Palau were not investigated, and no labor trafficking offenders were prosecuted or punished.
 The government did not train law enforcement officers to proactively identify victims or to identify trafficking victims among vulnerable populations, such as foreign women in prostitution.

-Protection
+Protection (2010)

 The Government of Palau offered minimal protective services to victims of trafficking over the reporting period.
 No long-term protective services were available to victims, and Palauan government agencies did not employ formal procedures to identify and refer trafficking victims to available services.
 The government did not identify or assist any victims of trafficking during the year, though it has done so in the past.
 A faith-based organization provided limited assistance to victims of any crime.
 In the past their services were accessible to trafficking victims and would be made available again, as needed.
 Palauan authorities did not penalize potential trafficking victims for illegal acts committed as a direct result of being trafficked and has previously encouraged victims to assist in the investigation and prosecution of trafficking offenders.
 The government did not remove victims to countries where they may face hardship or retribution.
 In the past, the government did not provide victims with financial assistance, but allowed them to remain in Palau and seek legal employment if they did not wish to return home.